-The Manager makes an additional charge to Institutional "S" Units in respect of dealing activities it has in connection with these units.
-This dealing charge is payable out of the scheme property.
+The ACD makes an additional charge to Institutional "S" Shares in respect of dealing activities it has in connection with these shares.
+This dealing charge is payable out of the scheme property of the funds.
 The charge is calculated, accrued and paid on the same basis as the Annual Management Charge.
-The current rate of the dealing charge is 0.03% per annum (plus Value Added tax (if any)) of the net asset value of the unit class.
+The current rate of the dealing charge is 0.03% per annum (plus Value Added tax (if any)) of the net asset value of the share class.